alexlangev/alexlangev/README.md

 ### A little about me:

 🚀 I am a full-stack developer (Web2 and Web3).
-🔐 I compete in smart contract audits competitions.
 🎓 I am a theoretical mathematics major.
 🍁 Currently based in Montreal, Canada.
 😺 I have three cats.